crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 - The above code fragment contains:
   - A __message template__: `User with name {UserName} has initiated action {ActionName}`
   - Two __placeholders__: `{UserName}` and `{ActionName}`
+    - Please note I'm using [Pascal case](https://techterms.com/definition/pascalcase) for their names, as they represent properties I will most probably use inside Seq queries
   - Two __values__ which will replace the placeholders when the logging provider will handle the event at run-time: `user.UserName` and `action.Name`
     - The order of the values *is* important, since each placeholder will be replaced with the corresponding value
 - We no longer need to use string interpolation